tardism/extensibella/docs/encoding_format.md

 ---------------------------------------------------------------------
 Host relations in general require nothing extra beyond what we have already discussed.
-However, we consider two special host relations, the Abella `is` relation and the translation relation.
+However, we consider two special host relations, the Abella `is` relation and the projection relation.

 Abella reasoning traditionally relies heavily on `is` relations defining the members of a type.
 These are not strictly required in